-- voted 86-57 in favor of enacting a zoning ordinance to block the then-proposed farm in June 2018.
-However, the County Board decided not to forward any requests for changes that late into the project's approval process. - Niyol Wind Farm: In April 2020, the Planning Commission voted 4-2 to table the conditional use permit application for this project after a group called Concerned Citizens for a Safe Logan County expressed concerns regarding population density, sound levels and environmental protection. - Mount Pulaski: Considerable opposition to the construction of a wind farm in the Mount Pulaski area led the Logan County board to initially deny the application for a conditional use permit in 2015.
-The project was eventually able to proceed in 2018. - Livingston: The Pleasant Ridge Wind Energy Project from Chicago-based Invenergy LLC hoped to build the 136-turbine project near Forrest in Livingston County.
+- Harvest Ridge Wind Farm: This 200-MW farm was completed by EDP Renewables in September 2020.
+Residents of Newman Township-which hosts some of the turbines- voted 86-57 in favor of enacting a zoning ordinance to block the then-proposed farm in June 2018.
+However, the County Board decided not to forward any requests for changes that late into the project's approval process.45 - Niyol Wind Farm: In April 2020, the Planning Commission voted 4-2 to table the conditional use permit application for this project after a group called Concerned Citizens for a Safe Logan County expressed concerns regarding population density, sound levels and environmental protection.46 - Mount Pulaski: Considerable opposition to the construction of a wind farm in the Mount Pulaski area led the Logan County board to initially deny the application for a conditional use permit in 2015.
+The project was eventually able to proceed in 2018.47 - Livingston: The Pleasant Ridge Wind Energy Project from Chicago-based Invenergy LLC hoped to build the 136-turbine project near Forrest in Livingston County.
 When the project was met with local opposition, in June 2015 members of the appeals board questioned whether the project meets the county's comprehensive plan and whether the company had made proper financial assurances to the county.
-The project was ultimately cancelled.
+The project was ultimately cancelled.48